-I’ve attended 7 conferences.
+I’ve attended numerous writer’s conferences and taught at several.
+Every year, as “conference season” approaches, I get a little more giddy and excited.
 I went to my first conference as a teenager and realized from that moment how crucial they are to improving my craft if I wanted to take writing seriously.
-These are the conferences I’ve attended:

 1. Come prepared to pitch your book